krishraghav/caaprotests-global/README.md

 - [Hindutva 101: A guide for discussing Hindu nationalism with parents, relatives, freinds, colleagues_](https://www.sadhana.org/hindutva-101?fbclid=IwAR0vCeJBL5jkSdEFlZ7u0Bonk5uIb2z_MHefczSoq0JlneZ4Hm1kU6yuMqo) -- Directed to Hindu Americans but can be applicable across a Hindu diaspora.

+- **[The real battle for the narrative around CAA is on Whatsapp](https://docs.google.com/document/d/1_jAnseYoEJACEtC4-VT5eopKYdgm63A9GXeWsDLlaok/edit):** A guide to combating disinformation on Whatsapp groups, with handy links to counter common talking points - by Krish Ashok

 - [A curated Google Folder with links to printable booklets, posters, reading material and petition templates](https://drive.google.com/drive/folders/1nO9OQoPJ6p--Url05beS14mB6yq_Sm0n).
 Start here if you want to spread the word where you are.

 - [South Asia Solidarity](https://twitter.com/SAsiaSolidarity) - Based in Britain